 During the COVID-19 pandemic, the federal government provided special grants for operating funding to help agencies weather the unexpected challenges.
-TARC was able to use the \$112 million received to fill this structural gap from 2020 to 2024.
-The special federal funding is about to be exhausted, and TARC must now find a wayto close this fiscal gap.
+TARC was able to use the \$93 million received to fill this structural gap from 2020 to 2024.
+The special federal funding has now been exhausted, and TARC must now find a way to close this fiscal gap.